 The Company finances its investments in RMBS with short-term borrowings under master repurchase agreements.
 Borrowings under the repurchase agreements are generally short-term debt due within one year.
-These borrowings generally bear interest rates of a specified margin over one-month LIBOR.
+These borrowings generally bear interest rates offered by the "lending" counterparty from time to time for the term of the proposed repurchase transaction, e.g. 30 days, 60 days etc. of a specified margin over one-month LIBOR.
 The repurchase agreements represent uncommitted financing.
 Borrowings under these agreements are treated as collateralized financing transactions and are carried at their contractual amounts, as specified in the respective agreements.
 Interest is recorded at the contractual amount on an accrual basis.